Jagdgeschwader 5

-Jagdgeschwader 5 (JG 5) was a German Luftwaffe fighter wing during World War II.
+Jagdgeschwader 5 (JG 5) Eismeer was a German Luftwaffe fighter wing during World War II.
 It was created to operate in the far north of Europe, namely Norway, Scandinavia and northern parts of Finland, all nearest the Arctic Ocean, with Luftflotte 5, created specifically to be based in occupied Norway, and responsible for much of northern Norway.

+The name Eismeer means the Arctic Sea in German language.

 Formation

 In 1942, the Luftwaffe reorganized its fighter units based in Norway and Finland.
 In this context, the new fighter wing Jagdgeschwader 5 (JG 5—5th Fighter Wing) was created, the wing was later referred to as "Eismeergeschwader" (Arctic Sea Fighter Wing).
 Creation of JG 5 happened in three stages, in January, March and July 1942.
 On 10 January, the Stab (headquarters unit) of Jagdfliegerführer Norwegen was detached and formed the Geschwaderstab of JG 5.
 At the same time a new Stab of Jagdfliegerführer Norwegen was created and placed under the command of Oberst (Colonel) Carl-Alfred Schumacher.
 Major Gotthard Handrick received the command position of Geschwaderkommodore (wing commander) of JG 5.
 However, Handrick assumed command of JG 5 in late April 1942.
 Until then, Schumacher acted in his behalf.